tschaub/gitstatic/readme.md

 ### Adding webhooks

-With your `receiver.js` server running, you're now ready to add a GitHub webhook so that `push` events trigger builds of your site.
+With your `receiver.js` server running, you're now ready to add a GitHub webhook so that [`push` events][push] trigger builds of your site.
 On the settings page for your repository, follow links to add a new webhook.
 The payload URL for the webhook is the URL for your receiver service (e.g. http://example.com:8000/).
-The content type is `application/json`, and you only need to have `push` events sent (others will be ignored).
+The content type is `application/json`, and you only need to have [`push` events][push] sent (others will be ignored).

 When a `push` event is received, if it comes from the default branch of one of your repositories (based on the value of `RECEIVER_REPO_OWNER`), the relevant commits will be fetched, and the `builder.sh` script will run `make` to generate a gzipped archive of your site.
 The content of this archived is synchronized with your site content (which will be in a directory under `RECEIVER_STATIC_ROOT`).

-### tl;dr
+### tl;dr (but you did have to scroll)

 The [`receiver.js`](https://github.com/tschaub/gitstatic/blob/master/receiver.js) and [`builder.sh`](https://github.com/tschaub/gitstatic/blob/master/builder.sh) scripts are all that are needed to run the service.
 A very bare bones installation would involve just copying these two files into an empty directory and starting the server.